tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 > 720

-Because we gave FAC a stopping condition, we can call too many times and it will still terminate:
+Because we gave FAC a stopping condition, we can call it too many times and it will still terminate:

 ```js
 FAC(FAC(FAC(FAC(FAC(FAC(FAC(FAC(FAC()))))))))(6)